DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 The patch cord to **VEL.** input jack is useless in case you're using left-side "piano" momentary buttons to set a note (or voltage-equivalent for a modulation track), or you're editing notes/voltages by turning related step encoders.

-:information_source: In case you don't use a MIDI controller, but left-side "piano" momentary buttons only (and step encoders to edit), it's useless to connect the patch cords to a MIDI-based module(s).
+:information_source: In case you don't use a MIDI controller, but left-side "piano" momentary buttons only (and step encoders to edit), it's useless to connect the patch cords to MIDI-based module(s).

+:warning: Lowest possible note is C-1 (C, octave -1) or -5V as equivalent for modulation track.
+Highest possible note is G9 (G, octave 9) or +5.58V for modulation track.

-:warning: While step-recording is active, both reverse play, pendulum play and CV1 input jacks are disabled as their main functions.
+:warning: While step-recording is active, both reverse play, pendulum play and CV1 input jacks are disabled as their main functions, because they're used for pitches, gates and velocities!

-Following animation (10 sec. per image) shows the step-recording process by using a MIDI controller:
+Following animation (10 sec. per image) shows an example of step-recording process by using a MIDI controller:

 ![](_img/AnimStepRecMIDIv2.gif)